micro-os-plus/micro-os-plus-iv-monorepo/README.md

 This repository provides the **µOS++ IVe Suite**, a set of projects that together form the **fourth edition** of µOS++.

-Each project within the suite is maintained in its own Git repository and is included here as a submodule for unified access and streamlined management.
+Each project within the suite is maintained in its own Git repository and is included here as a submodule for unified access.

-This approach enables more effective testing and supports the development of distinct web sub-sites, each with its own URL, while ensuring all components work together as an integrated suite.
+Compared to a monorepo, this approach enables more effective testing and supports the development of distinct web sub-sites, each with its own URL.

 ## Getting the Sources